 Having travelled a fair bit, I’ve seen my fair share of the inside of airports.
-Hell, back in the 90’s, I even worked for about half a decade (that makes me sound old!) at one of the world’s busiest: London Heathrow.
+Back in the 1990’s, I even worked for about half a decade (that makes me sound old) at one of the world’s busiest airports: London Heathrow.
 So whilst I am no connoisseur, I like to consider myself a little knowledgable about airports.

 For a start, I am a firm believer that aesthetics and space plays a big role in helping to calm the traveller down.
-When I used to work in LHR Terminal Two back in the 90s, it was an old multi-story car park – horrible for aesthetics and stress levels; low ceilings exacerbating noise, awful strip lighting.
-I was so pleased when it received a well deserved make over and is now one of my favourite terminals to fly into/out of – all that light emanating from the tall windows!
+When I used to work in LHR Terminal Two back in the 90s, it was an old multi-story car park that had been converted – horrible for aesthetics and stress levels; low ceilings exacerbating noise, awful strip lighting.
+I was so pleased when it received a well-deserved upgrade and is now known as The Queen’s Terminal and is now one of my favourite terminals to fly into/out of – all that light emanating from the tall windows.

 But by far my favourite airport in Europe is Athens International.
 I may sound biased because I love Greece and spend a lot of my time here, and you may disagree with me – but allow me to show you why.